strik3r-0x2/first-scratch-game/README.md

 # first-scratch-game

-you can find it here : https://scratch.mit.edu/projects/434713037
+you can play it here : https://scratch.mit.edu/projects/434713037